-specified: No one.
-Remuneration Committee Content of motion and subsequent response Objections or reserved opinions 4 th term 4th meeting 2021.03.10 1.
-Discussion on the total remuneration of directors, managers, and employees of the Company for 2020 None Independent di rectors' opinion: None.
-The Company' s response to independent directors' opinion: None.
-Resolution resu alt: The proposals above were approved by the members of the Remuneration submitted to the Board of Directors for resolution. on Committee, and 4 th term 5th meeting 2021.08.06 1.
-Suggestions about the 2020 managers' employee compensation None Independent di rectors' opinion: None. • The Company' s response to independent directors' opinion: None.
-Resolution resu ilt: The proposals above were approved by the members of the Remuneration submitted to the Board of Directors for resolution. on Committee, and Discussion and determination of various salaries and remuneration items None 4 th term 2.
-Proposal for the suggestions about the amount of 2021 year-end bonuses for the Company's managers None 6th meeting 2022.01.21 3.
-Proposal for adjustment to manager's 2022 salary structure and annual salary None 4.
-Total remuneration of directors, managers, and employees of the Company for 2021 None rectors' opinion: None.
-The Company' s response to independent directors' opinion: None.
-Resolution resu alt: The proposals above were approved by the members of the Remuneration submitted to the Board of Directors for resolution. on Committee, and
+specified: No nic.
+Remuneration Committee Content of motion and subsequent response Objections or reserved opinions 1.
+Discussion and determination of various salaries and remuneration items.
+None 4 th term 2.
+Proposal for the suggestions about the amount of 2021 year-end bonuses for the Company's managers.
+None 6th meeting 2022.01.21 3.
+Proposal for adjustment to manager's 2022 salary structure and annual salary.
+None 4.
+Total remuneration of directors, managers, and employees of the Company for 2021.
+None Independent dir rectors' opinion: None.
+The Company's s response to independent directors' opinion: None.
+Resolution resu It: The proposals above were approved by the members of the Remuneration submitted to the Board of Directors for resolution. on Committee, and 4 th term 7th meeting 1.
+Proposal for the suggestions about the job promotion and salary adjustment for the Company's managers.
+None 2022.08.08 2.
+Suggestions about the 2021 managers' employee compensation.
+None Independent dir rectors' opinion: None.
+The Company's s response to independent directors' opinion: None.
+Resolution resu lt: The proposals above were approved by the members of the Remuneration submitted to the Board of Directors for resolution. on Committee, and

+Remuneration Committee Content of motion and subsequent response Objections or reserved opinions 4 th term 1.
+Discussion and determination of various salaries and remuneration items.
+None 8th meeting 2023.01.16 2.
+Proposal for the suggestions about the amount of 2022 year-end bonuses for the Company's managers.
+None 2023.01.10 3.
+Proposal for adjustment to manager's 2023 salary structure and annual salary.
+None Independent di rectors' opinion: None.
+The Company's s response to independent directors' opinion: None.
+It: The proposals above were approved by the members of the Remuneration Board of Directors for resolution. on Committee, and 4 th term 9th meeting 2023.02.23 Total remuneration of directors, managers, and employees of the Company for 2023.
+None Independent di rectors' opinion: None.
+The Company's s response to independent directors' opinion: None.
+Resolution resu lt: The proposals above were approved by the members of the Remuneration submitted to the Board of Directors for resolution. on Committee, and

 - III.
 The meeting agenda is set by the convener, and other members may also submit motions to the committee for discussion. - IV.
+Remuneration policies, standards, and package:

 The remuneration of the directors and managers of the Company is determined based on the provisions of Article 25 of the Company's Articles of Incorporation, and no greater than 3% of the balance shall be allocation for the remuneration of the directors.
 The Company refers to the usual payment level in the industry and considers the results of personal performance evaluation, the time contributed, the responsibilities assumed, the achieving of personal targets, the performance at other job positions, the Company's compensation for the same position in recent years, the degree of participation in the operation, and the value of contribution.
 Then, based on the achievement of the Company's short-term and long-term business targets, the Company's financial position, the Company evaluates the reasonableness of the correlation between personal performance, the Company's operating performance, and future risks, and determines reasonable remuneration.
 It also reviews directors' and managers' remuneration system timely based on actual operating conditions and relevant laws and regulations.